-If employees have become members of their pension scheme through contractual enrolment, you may need their consent to increase their contributions.
-This is only if the authority (often obtained via the terms of employment contract to deduct pension contributions from their salary) did not include the phasing of minimum contributions in April 2018 and April 2019.
+If employees have become members of their pension scheme through contractual enrolment, employers may need their consent to increase their contributions.
+This is only if the authority (usually through an employment contract to deduct pension contributions from their salary) didn’t include the phasing of minimum contributions in April 2019.

 Helpful resources for employers and advisers

-Although there are no additional duties under automatic enrolment for employers to tell employees about the increase to contributions, they may wish to do so.
-This will help minimise queries and reduce the risk of some employees deciding to leave their pension scheme.
+Although there’s no additional duties under auto-enrolment for employers to tell employees about the increase, they may wish to do so.
+This’ll help minimise queries and reduce the risk of some employees leaving their pension scheme.

 - Simple wording to put on employee payslips explaining the change